Sean-Leishman/blog/content/projects/gryosound.md

 {{< figure align=center width=auto height=500px  src="../../gyroArch.png" >}}

 As such we chose to implement the Android `ViewModel` and Android `LiveData`.
 These classes allow data to be persistent for the lifecycle of the data.
 The `ViewModel` is tied to the activity it was initialised in and as such the data is persistent across the child fragments of an activity.
-This method has the benefit of providing a clear seperation of concerns between the state and view of the app.
-Memory leaks are also prevented by using `LiveData` due to how it is lifecycle aware and as such destorys the data that belongs to it when the activity it belongs to is destroyed.
+This method has the benefit of providing a clear separation of concerns between the state and view of the app.
+Memory leaks are also prevented by using `LiveData` due to how it is lifecycle aware and as such destroys the data that belongs to it when the activity it belongs to is destroyed.

 However, this brings up another issue, as we cannot share data across activities if a `ViewModel` is aware of the lifecycle of the activity it belongs to.

 #### Data Repository

-To resolve this issue, a singleton class was implemented to store data that should be persistent across activites.
+To resolve this issue, a singleton class was implemented to store data that should be persistent across activities.
 On initialisation of an activity, and as such it's `ViewModel`, data is gathered from the data repository and data is set consistently when it is required based on user input.

 <!-- prettier-ignore-start -->